 And to the delight of foreign travellers, the hotel comes with staff who can converse well in English.

 For your daily needs, you can choose among Lawson, 7-Eleven and FamilyMart convenience stores, which are approximately 2 minutes away.

+Around a 3-minute walk, you’ll arrive at Ippudo Restaurant.
 With same travel duration, you’ll see some shopping stores like Matsuya Ginza, Mitsukoshi Ginza Store, GU Ginza, and Uniqlo Ginza.

 The hotel is about a 4-minute walk to the famous Kabukiza Theatre and roughly a 1-minute walk to Higashi-ginza Station.

 Best restaurants like Sato Yosuke Ginza and Umegaoka Sushi No Midori Sohonten Ginza are accessible after 8-10 minutes of walking.

 My Personal Opinion – The Best Area to Stay in Ginza, Tokyo